 3. Elevator mechanic

-Just like other installation careers, the elevator mechanic job is easy to learn and master.
+Just like other installation careers, the elevator mechanic job is easy to learn and master, it’s one of the best high paying jobs in 2023.
 The profession has been on the rise since the beginning of nonresidential building setups that have incorporated elevators.
 Certification isn’t a must, but after concluding their mandatory four-year apprenticeship, most people decide to do a short certification course.

 Even if this doesn’t work out for you, you’ll be set up pretty well.
 The job entails installing, repairing, maintaining, and fixing any hiccups that might turn up in the elevator system.
 Elevator mechanics earn about $ 79,800 or more.